Plans for exotic dancing in the Portland Hotel, Portland Road, Hove, have been met with predictable 'fury' by local nutters.

 Minnesota Jax has held topless dancing every Saturday night after being granted a license in July last year.
 The council's licensing committee was due to be discussing Bush's application on October 31 but the meeting has been postponed.

 8th November 2007 The meeting on 31st October was postponed until an unspecified date

 Darren Bush, owner of Minnesota Jax has withdrawn his application to turn his Eastbourne business into the town's first naked lap dancing venue.

 Borough councillors at a licensing meeting told him to go back to the drawing board, get legal advice and come back with a more detailed application.

-pool, pole dancing and live bands but that a significant operation of the premises is its selling of alcohol.
+for pool, pole dancing and live bands but that a significant operation of the premises is its selling of alcohol.
 This posed the risk of an increase in crime and disorder.
-The applicant has not proposed sufficient steps to reassure the authorities that methods
+The applicant has not proposed sufficient steps to reassure the authorities

 In June the council introduced a cumulative impact policy effectively stopping any new bars, pubs and clubs opening in Eastbourne fearing any more would create additional anti-social behaviour.

 Nutters have promised to fight plans to open a new strip club in the middle of London's Archway.

 If Timzia Limited gets its way the first floor of the Archway Tavern, which is in the centre of the notorious Archway gyratory, will host a table and pole dancing club which will be open all day.